-The Subject testified that he never challenged the Service Recipient to fight in the bathroom, and never had any intention of physically attacking the Service Recipient.
+The Justice Center based its conclusions that too much force was used on the statement made by the Supervisor.
 Hearsay is admissible in administrative proceedings and an administrative determination may be based solely upon hearsay evidence under appropriate circumstances Gray v.
 Adduci, 73 N.Y.2d 741 (1988), 300 Gramatan Avenue Associates v.
 State Division of Human Rights, 45 N.Y.2d 176 (1978), Eagle v.
 Patterson, 57 N.Y.2d 831 (1982), People ex rel Vega v.
 Smith, 66 N.Y.2d 130 (1985).
-A crucial concern with respect to hearsay evidence is the inability to- cross examine the person who originally made the statement in order to evaluate his or her credibility.
+A crucial concern with respect to hearsay evidence is the inability to cross-examine the person who originally made the statement in order to evaluate his or her credibility.
 Such evidence, then, must be carefully scrutinized and weight attributed to it depending upon its degree of apparent reliability.
 Factors to be considered in evaluating the reliability of hearsay include the circumstances under which the statements were initially made, information bearing upon the credibility of the person who made the statement and his or her motive to fabricate, and the consistency and degree of inherent believability of the statements.